You make our work possible. Please help us continue.

 • Presentation from Dr. Jeff Looney, Editor of The Papers of Thomas Jefferson: Retirement Series

-• French phrase lessons with Alliance Française
+• French phrase lessons and games with Alliance Française

-• French food and wine tastings
+• Shopping, food and wine for purchase, and wine tastings

-11:30am: Reenactment, Lafayette Returns
+11:30am: Performance, Lafayette Returns

 As the 50th anniversary of the Revolution approaches, famous Revolutionary War hero Lafayette returns to America from France.
 Welcome him to Monticello, witness his reunion with dear friend Thomas Jefferson, and reflect on America's promises of liberty and equality as these Founders look to the future.